NumberSigmaTafKsee/AudioLAB/README.md

 # SymboticTF-9000
 * Symbolic Solution of the transfer function in the difference equation of the Z domain

+# DerivativeFitler-9000
+* You put the function it will output the derivatives at the points

 # RBJFilter-9000
 * The universal standard equaizer filter of internet fame and history